EmilioSG11/videojs-cosmos-skin/README.md

 # videojs-cosmos-skin
-New [Cosmos Skin](https://ko-fi.com/s/805051ae2a) for [Videojs](https://videojs.com/) version 8 with dark, red and white color combination...
+New [Cosmos Skin](https://ko-fi.com/s/805051ae2a) for [Videojs](https://videojs.com/) version 8.5.2 with dark, red and white color combination...
 You can change for other colors<br>
-*Compatible with Videojs 8.3.0 and the new prerelease 8.5.2

 ## Videojs Skin with Bootstrap Icons
 This skin is a big change to default videojs skin because use bootstrap icons family instead the default videojs family icons (*only using few icons of videojs family).